East Montpelier, Vermont: Personal income

 The median household income was $46,469, and the median family income was $53,922.
 Males had a median income of $36,023 versus $26,216 for females.
 The per capita income for the town was $22,425.
 About 2.3% of families and 3.6% of the population were below the poverty line, including 3.6% of those under age 18 and 5.0% of those age 65 or over.

 Industry

 East Montpelier is home to the Washington Electric Cooperative, which serves over 10,500 members.
 Its service area covers parts of 41 cities in north-central Vermont, in the counties of Washington, Orange, Caledonia and Orleans.

 The town is served by the C.P.
 Dudley general store as well as Fox Market, which offers hot food service, a bar, and a selection of local and gourmet foods.

+Education

+The school district is Washington Central Supervisory Union.

+A portion of the Goddard College property was in East Montpelier.